 “High performers need constant encouragement and challenging assignments.
 Recognition is key,” says Munro.

-Kight agrees, pointing out that “High performers tend to be lone wolves, working for themselves and their own success.”
-As such, they want something to execute on a bigger scale.
+As such, high performers tend to want something to execute on a bigger scale.
 Give them the independence and autonomy that allows them to thrive, and engage them with projects that they can take full ownership of.

 Munro also suggests pairing high-potential employees with established high performers who can serve as mentors: “They need to know that while they are high potential, they need seasoning.
 On-the-job training is a great way to accomplish this.”

 As they develop a stronger understanding of the organization and their role in it, test the capabilities of high potentials with tasks such as:

 - Training new hires

 - Taking charge of one or two interns